 Yankee has made no decision at this point regarding the future use of the former plant site.
 As part of post-decommissioning activities, Yankee continues implementing post-closure monitoring activities under Massachusetts DEP regulations and will continue to monitor the groundwater at the site in accordance with the prescribed groundwater monitoring plant.

-For general inquiries, please contact ISFSI Manager Brian Smith at 413-424-5261 or firstname.lastname@example.org.
+For general inquiries, please contact Acting ISFSI Manager Shae Hemingway at 413-424-5261 extension 303 or firstname.lastname@example.org.

 For press inquiries, please contact Bob Capstick at 617-699-4262 or email@example.com.